 Golf takes place on a huge course meaning that you will be doing plenty of walking on your trip to the club.
 Most courses are not flat either, so you will be doing uphill walks along your journey to the next hole.
 Going for a walk is great for the body, but with a game of golf you are doing so much more than that.

 Your muscles also receive a workout and you can improve your flexibility, balance and core strength during a game.
-The more swings you take with a golf club the more strength you are building up within your arms and core as your twist your body.
-The movement as you take a shot is of a huge benefit to your body as you get older.
-Of course, carrying your golf clubs also gives your muscles a workout along the way.
+As you swing your golf club, you are building up more and more strength in your arms and core muscles.
+This kind of movement can be hugely beneficial to your body as you get older.
+Of course, carrying your golf clubs or pulling them along in a trolley also gives your muscles a workout along the way.

-Golf also gives the brain a workout as concentration is key to hitting the right shot at the right time.
-Your brain does plenty of thinking during a game of golf as you memorise each hole and the correct club to use.
-This is perfect in the battle against possible dementia.
+What's more, golf also gives the brain a workout.
+Concentration and hand-eye co-ordination are key to hitting the right shot at the right time.
+Your brain does plenty of thinking during a game of golf as you memorise each hole and work out the correct club to use.
+This is a great skill in the battle against the development of dementia.

-Walking is so easy to add to your everyday schedule and has so many health benefits that you would be crazy not to take part.
-Going on a walk can get the blood pumping around your body without putting too much unnecessary strain on your cardiovascular system, leading to a decrease in the risk of a stroke.
+Walking is by far the easiest form of exercise to introduce to your daily routine.
+Going for a walk can get the blood pumping around your body without putting too much strain on your cardiovascular system.
+Taking care of the circulatory system can lead to a reduced risk of stroke.

-Not only that, but it also helps to keep your high blood pressure in check and can also boost your heart's overall performance.
-As with all forms of exercise, walking will also help you to burn those calories and lose weight.
+Not only that, but walking helps to keep high blood pressure in check and can also boost your heart's overall performance.
+As with all forms of exercise, walking will of course help you to burn those calories and lose excess weight.

-Walking has also been proven to help with your mood and mental health.
+Walking has also been proven to help boost mood and improve mental health.
 There is nothing better than going for a nice walk in the countryside to help clear your mind and brighten your mood.
 Going for a walk with friends also helps boost your social life, and there are plenty of walking groups across the country too.

 If you're looking for something a little more intense than regular walking, Nordic Walking may be for you.
-This activity provides you with a full body workout, as you walk through the city or countryside with specially-designed walking poles.
+This activity provides you with a full-body workout through the use of specially-designed walking poles.

-The poles are used are used in a way that harnesses the power of the upper body to propel you forward as you walk.
+The poles help you harness the power of the upper body to propel you forward as you walk.
 Nordic Walking can help you burn up to 46% more calories than regular walking and also helps to improve your posture and gait.

-Again, like regular walking, there are groups around the country that have instructors on-hand to help you get to grips with this form of walking.
+Again, like regular walking, there are groups around the country that have instructors on-hand to help you get to grips with the proper technique.

-Remember to have a medical with your doctor before starting a new sport and fitness hobby, and take it slow and steady when you begin.
-It's better to gradually improve your ability and fitness, rather than going in too hard and injuring yourself.
+Remember to consult your doctor before starting a new sport and fitness hobby.
+Take it slow and steady at first.
+It's better to gradually improve your fitness, rather than start off too intensely and injure yourself.